MonsOlympus/UE4-WikiBook/References/Interfaces.md

 # Interfaces
 Interfaces in Unreal Engine are an extremely useful tool though I feel they are underused because of the difficulty with implementation.
-This isnt a standard feature of C++ so the compiler does always give you a nice error message.
+These dont use standard C++ interfaces, tney have more in common with java interfaces but you have to be careful because the compiler has no knowledge so it wont give you clean error messages.

 ## Interface Declaration
 Header